Home - Holt Ancestry History Wills Annals Sources

 The topographic name of HOLT means dweller by a wood or copse, a small area of undergrowth and small trees grown for periodical cutting.
 This old English term Holt, a wood or a grove, was often preceded with de or del.
 The Holt name first appeared in 1185 in Kent in the Templars Records with the name of Hugo de Holte.
 There are many different spellings of the name Holte, Hoult, Holtzer, Holts, Hoults .. as church officials recorded and spelled the name as it sounded.
 The surname of Holt is one of the oldest Anglo Saxon surnames on record.
 The name Holt, seated in Lancashire, appears there from ancient times and possibly before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 The Saxon gave rise to many English surnames not least of which was the Holt surname.
 The collaspe of Roman Britian drew migrants from across the channel and the arrival of Anglo Saxon settlers caused social and political unrest mainly in the south and east of Britian.
 The Saxons gradually relocated to the north and west, and during the next four hundred years forced the Ancient Britons back into Wales and Cornwall in the west and Cumberland to the north.
+Under Saxon rule England prospered under a series of High Kings, the last of which was Harold.
+In 1066, the Norman invasion from France occurred and their victory at the battle of Hastings.
+Subsequently, many of the vanquished Saxon land owners forfeited their land to Duke William and his invading Norman rule, and many moved northward to the midlands, Lancashire and Yorkshire away from the Norman oppression.

 This notable English family name, Holt, emerged as an influential name in the country of Lancashire where the Holts were recorded as a family of great antiquity seated with manor and estates in that shire.
 This ancient Lancastrian name was first recorded about 1190 in Lancashire when Hugo Holte was lord of the manor and estates.
 The Holt surname can be found in many places, but this site is mainly looking at the distribution of the name in Lancashire, England.
 By the 13th Century the Holts held many halls and lands, the principal families located at Castleton Hall; Stubley Hall; Bispham Hall; Shevington and Ince; and other branches at Ashworth Hall; Grizlehurst Hall; Bridge Hall; Stubbylee Hall; Little Mitton Hall and Balderstone Hall.
 The family history and genealogy is most intriguing.
 The Holt name in the parish of Rochdale has been associated with wealth and dignity.